Cryptocoryne cordata var. siamensis

 Description

-The Siamese water trumpet is a variety of Cryptocoryne cordata from southern Thailand.
-It occurs predominantly in calcareous, shaded flowing waters, in contrast to typical Cryptocoryne cordata which is found in rather acid, soft waters of the Malayan peninsula.
-There are different forms of the variety siamensis, for example "Cryptocoryne blassii".
-They are long known as undemanding aquarium plants, however they have become rare in the aquarium hobby.
+The Siamese water trumpet is a variety of Cryptocoryne cordata from the south of Thailand.
+There it occurs in calcareous, shaded flowing waters, in contrast to the type variety Cryptocoryne cordata var. cordata, which occurs in acidic, soft waters on the Malay Peninsula.
+The variety siamensis is very variable in size, leaf shape and colouration, and in aquarium culture there are different forms.
+For example, the large, broad-leaved "Cryptocoryne blassii" was popular decades ago as an undemanding aquarium plant, but has become rare in the hobby today.

 Cryptocoryne cordata var. blassii originates from swamplands in southern Thailand, Malaysia and on the island of Borneo.
 It is the most popular variety of C. cordata and very easy in cultivation.